chintan369/Geo-FireStore-Query/README.md

 		//Set Location After your document created on firestore db document.setLocation(latitude, longitude, fieldName)
-		//fieldName is optional, if you will not pass it will set location in default field named "g" }
+		//fieldName is optional, if you will not pass it will set location in default field named "g"
+		//Also will add field named "geoLocation" as GeoPoint including latitude and longitude
+		//to count distance when querying the data
+	}
 	.addOnFailureListener { exception ->
 		//Document write failed